odoo/documentation/content/applications/finance/fiscal_localizations/kenya.rst

 *must* be :ref:`registered <kenya/product-registration>`.
 To access a product's BOM, click on the product and then click the :guilabel:`Bill of Materials` smart button.

-Fill in the KRA's required fields in the :guilabel:`KRA eTIMS details` section of the :guilabel:`Accounting` tab, then click :guilabel:`Send to eTIMS`.
+Make sure the :ref:`KRA's required fields <kenya/product-registration>` are filled in the :guilabel:`KRA eTIMS details` section of the :guilabel:`Accounting` tab in the product form, and click :guilabel:`Send to eTIMS`.
 The successful sending of the BOM is confirmed in the chatter, where you can also find the sent information in an attached JSON file.

 Credit notes
 ============

 The KRA does not accept credit notes with quantities or prices higher than the initial invoice.
-When reversing the invoice, a KRA reason must be indicated: in the credit note form, go to the :guilabel:`eTIMS Details` tab, select the :guilabel:`eTIMS Credit Note Reason`, and then select the invoice number in the :guilabel:`Reversal of` field.
+When creating a credit note, a KRA reason must be indicated: In the credit note form, go to the :guilabel:`eTIMS Details` tab, select the :guilabel:`eTIMS Credit Note Reason`, and then select the invoice number in the :guilabel:`Reversal of` field.